-S&P 500 Consumer Staples Sector: current P/E Ratio
+S&P 500 Consumer Staples Sector

-The estimated P/E Ratio for S&P 500 Consumer Staples Sector is 24.71, calculated on 03 May 2024.
+The estimated Price-to-Earnings (P/E) Ratio for S&P 500 Consumer Staples Sector is 22.95, calculated on 12 August 2025.

 P/E Ratio is calculated on the XLP Etf, whose benchmark is the S&P 500 Consumer Staples Sector.